Production notes

 For researchers, editors, and product teams who inherit instruments and need language for diagnosing option-level problems.

-For students and instructors who want worked examples in response process, not a general survey-methods textbook.
+For students and instructors who want interactive examples in response process, not a general survey-methods textbook.

 A large share of survey criticism arrives too late.
-By the time a draft is challenged, the conversation is often already about estimates, models, or dashboards, even though many failures begin earlier, when a respondent has to map lived experience onto an answer set that is ambiguous, overbroad, overlapping, or more precise than the instrument has earned.
+By the time a draft is challenged, the conversation is often already about estimates, models, or dashboards, even though many failures begin earlier, when a person has to fit a real situation into answer choices that are ambiguous, overbroad, overlapping, or more precise than the form can justify.
 Public cognitive-testing work repeatedly shows that apparently small category and wording decisions change how people interpret what is being asked.
 This exhibit exists to make that pre-analytic layer visible enough to inspect, discuss, and revise before the error hardens into data.

-Response Option Fit Lab was written, edited, and verified by Ben Lei.
+Response Option Fit Lab was written, edited, verified, and published by Ben Lei.

 This exhibit uses a small, declared set of learning ideas rather than a generic "science of learning" halo.
-The Workbench asks for a prediction before an explanation because prequestions and pretests can increase later learning when learners then study the answer; the pattern is promising, but the size and generality of the benefit vary by procedure and assessment.
+Each puzzle asks for a small decision before an explanation because prequestions and pretests can increase later learning when learners then study the answer; the pattern is promising, but the size and generality of the benefit vary by procedure and assessment.
 Steven Pan and Shana Carpenter are the main grounding here.
-Their 2023 review supports pre-instruction questioning as a useful design move, while later synthesis also makes clear that benefits are often stronger for the prompted material than for broad untargeted transfer.
+Their 2023 review supports pre-instruction questioning as a useful design move.
+Later synthesis also makes clear that the benefits are often stronger for the prompted material than for broad untargeted transfer.

-The six-pattern sequence stays fixed while cases vary because interleaving helps people learn discriminations between confusable categories better than long blocked runs often do.
-That is the reason to revisit the same label set across different specimens instead of exhausting one pattern before moving to the next.
+The lab revisits the same small vocabulary — the SLOT / RULER / PUSH / BOUNDARY lenses and the field terms inside them — across twelve different exercises, because interleaving helps people learn discriminations between confusable categories better than long blocked runs often do.
+That is the reason to meet the same label set in varied cases instead of exhausting one pattern before moving to the next.
 The relevant grounding is Matthias Brunmair and Tobias Richter's meta-analysis: encouraging overall, but clearly moderated by the type of material.

 The loop is segmented because dense multimedia can overload attention.
-The five-beat shell gives the learner a stable path, and the pattern names provide advance vocabulary before the harder casework begins.
-That follows the segmenting and pre-training principles associated with Richard Mayer and colleagues, including the Mayer and Pilegard chapter you named.
+Each exercise gives the visitor a bounded check or decision, visible feedback, and a short reveal rather than a wall of prose, and the closing ship-review exercise asks the visitor to apply the whole set in context.
+That follows the segmenting and pre-training principles associated with Richard Mayer and colleagues.

 The exhibit also accepts a mild amount of productive friction.
 Prediction usually feels worse than rereading, and learners often misread fluent performance as durable learning.
-That is the useful warning from Nicholas Soderstrom and Robert Bjork, and it is one reason the Workbench does not skip straight to diagnosis.
+That is the useful warning from Nicholas Soderstrom and Robert Bjork, and it is one reason the puzzles do not skip straight to diagnosis.

 None of this should be oversold.
-Prequestioning research still contains live debates about mechanism and about how far benefits generalize beyond the specific prompted material, and retrieval-based transfer gains appear stronger under some conditions than others.
+Prequestioning research still contains live debates about why benefits happen and about how far benefits generalize beyond the specific prompted material, and retrieval-based transfer gains appear stronger under some conditions than others.
 A good colophon should say that plainly.

 Accessibility is treated here as release work, not as a certification claim.
 The page is built to common WCAG 2.2 AA expectations, but coverage is bounded by what is actually tested rather than asserted in the abstract.